Virtual entertainment: Local events and activities to check out online

-Buttonwoods Museum in Haverhill celebrates Earth Day next week with a children’s program on Tuesday, April 21, at 11 a.m.
+Buttonwoods Museum in Haverhill celebrates Earth Day with a children's program on Tuesday, April 21, at 11 a.m.

 Be heard in Oral History Project